Since Apple launched its iPhone App Store in July 2008, the mobile applications market has exploded.1

-Fast Fact: Worldwide, one survey estimated 1.4 billion smart phones and 268 million tablets were active at the end of 2013.
+Fast Fact: Worldwide, one survey estimated more than 2 billion smart phones would be active by the end of 2016.

 Once a user has decided on a category of app that may be useful, there are additional criteria to consider.